June 24, 2020

 The Foy family not only benefited but highly profited from the care, skills, talents, artistry and intellect of approximately sixteen enslaved families.
 Therefore, this historic site seeks to amplify the histories of these Black families who lived and worked at Poplar Grove and contributed their lives and their children’s lives to the settlement, development, culture and history of Wilmington, North Carolina.

-Poplar Grove Foundation, Inc. seeks to make visible as much public information as possible regarding these individuals, even while such information is not yet connected or part of a larger cohesive narrative other than communicating that a few patterns have emerged that can document Black family ties through successive generations in this particular area of the Gullah Geechee Corridor, in Pender County, North Carolina.
-This historic site is attempting to collect while also opening up its collection of documentation – through six generations of last wills and testaments, marriage, birth and death certificates, US Census records, US Slave Schedules as well as from the New Hanover County Deeds office and from New Hanover County Cohabitation records, etc.
+Poplar Grove Foundation, Inc. seeks to make available as much public information as possible regarding these individuals, even while such information is not yet connected or part of a larger cohesive narrative other than communicating that a few patterns have emerged that can document Black family ties through successive generations in this particular area of the Gullah Geechee Cultural Heritage Corridor.

 For a broad overview of public records in North Carolina, visit NC State Archives Slave Records.

 We have a history together.
 Let’s learn it together.
-Caroline Lewis, Executive Director, Poplar Grove Foundation, Inc.

 The uploading of this research is a continual process.